Stories A Contemporary House Plan Realized

 In the great room, awning windows along the floor open to allow cool air when needed.
 Some of the high clerestory windows also open to allow heat to escape.
 No air-conditioning is needed—even in the heat of summer.
 The windows have superior insulating qualities and are made with argon filled low-e glass.

-The homeowner chose a large, custom built pivot entry door that makes a contemporary design statement and sets the stage for the rest of the home.
+The homeowner chose a large, custom-built pivot entry door that makes a contemporary design statement and sets the stage for the rest of the home.

 Contemporary Home Design Features